nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters a command to find all students that match the given search parameter (name, school, year or subject).
+1. User enters a command to find all students that match the given search parameter (name, school, year).
 2. Reeve displays all students matching the criteria.

     Use case ends.